celiagomezdev/cinema-theater-app/README.md

 * `views/`- The view files of our application using the pug template.

 * `ìndex.html` - This html file will define our main view structure to be afterwards modelated by our different pug views.
-Here we will also use the axios script that will allow us to make real post and get requests to our database from the console.
+Here we will also implement the axios script that will allow us to make real time post and get requests from the google chrome console.

 ## Error Handling